Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 The Purpose of the TREND Function

 The TREND function is a statistical function that uses the least-squares method to match a data point in a linear trend for which it returns one or more numbers.
 Essentially, it predicts the value of y given historical x and y values.
 The process is explained in more detail in the next section.

 The least squared method is used in regression analysis to find the line that best fits.
 So, this method draws a line to show the relationship between points for a given data set.

 How the TREND Function Works

 The TREND function must be inputted like a formula.
 To enter the TREND function into a cell follow these steps with details about each variable:

 - Click the cell the first predicted value will appear.

 - Type "=TREND(" into the cell without quotation marks.

-- The known array of x values are added followed by a comma.
+- The known array of x values is added followed by a comma.
 These variables are known in the linear equation y = mx + b.
-The known x's may be one set or more variables.
-This depends on how many know y variable you have.
+The known x's maybe one set or more variables.
+This depends on how many known y variables you have.
 For instance, if I was trying to predict my future gas usage based on past days, day 1, day 2, and day 3 may be my know x variables.
 Be sure that the dimension of the array of known y values is the same as that of the know x values.
 When more than one variable is used in the function, the known y variables must be a vector (the height and width of the ranges chosen must match).

 - Set the constant to TRUE to calculate y = mx + b normally.